k-ananthakrishnan/Spend-Wise/README.md

 ## Ananthakrishnan krishnakumar
 13. Users can set expenditure limits to predefined categories.
 14. Users can create new categories within the app
-15. Users will be able to see a pie chart of their spending combining all the categories
+15. Users can see a pie chart of their spending combining all the categories
-16. When adding an expense, the users will be able to set it as recurring and can choose the interval so that they won’t need to enter it periodically
+16. Users can set an expence as recurring and can choose the interval so that they won’t need to enter it periodically